maggickkw/maggickkw/README.md

 # 💫 About Me:
-I am a fullstack developer from Accra, Ghana<br><br>I am currently working on later_auction.
+I am a fullstack developer from Accra, Ghana<br><br>I am currently working on a couple of projetcs.

 ## 🌐 Socials: